the-loom/dashboard/README.md

   make dev_teacher
 ```

-Tip: A shorthand for all actions is `make dev_all`
+Tip: A shorthand for all three actions is `make dev_all`

 ## Stopping the app